March 2026 - Food for the Brain

 The 2020 Lancet Commission concluded that around 40% of dementia cases worldwide are attributable to modifiable risk factors [3].
 The 2024 update increased that estimate to approximately 45% [4].

-Nearly half of cases.
+Nearly half of all cases.

 And this is mainstream consensus.
-(Read more about the Alzheimer’s Expert Prevention Group’s APEG response to this recent Lancet report here.)
+(Read more about the Alzheimer’s Prevention Expert Group’s APEG response to this recent Lancet report here).

 However, many researchers (ourselves included) believe even 45% may underestimate the true preventable proportion.

-A large UK Biobank analysis published in Nature Human Behaviour modelled a broader range of modifiable factors and estimated that up to around 73% of dementia cases could be attributable to modifiable influences [10].
+A large UK Biobank analysis published in the journal Nature Human Behaviour modelled a broader range of modifiable factors and estimated that up to around 73% of dementia cases could be attributable to modifiable influences [8].
 Professor David Smith of Oxford University, co-author of that study, member of our Scientific Advisory Board, and lead investigator of the VITACOG trial, has suggested this may still be conservative, as certain blood biomarkers were not included in the modelling.

-Whether the true figure is closer to 45% or 73%, the direction of evidence is consistent
+Whether the true figure is closer to 45% or 73%, the direction of evidence is consistent.

 A large proportion of dementia and Alzheimer’s is preventable and you can modify your risk with simple changes.

-Why biology supports prevention?
+Why biology supports prevention

 Alzheimer’s develops through interacting processes such as impaired glucose metabolism, vascular dysfunction, inflammation and elevated homocysteine.